EV CHARGING SIM CARDS & ROUTERS: EV CHARGERS & INFRASTRUCTURE

 In the UK, regulations on EV charge point connectivity and uptime reliability are crucial for ensuring a smooth and efficient charging experience for electric vehicle owners.
 The government has set standards for charge point connectivity to ensure that they are easily accessible and can communicate with vehicles to facilitate charging.
 Additionally, uptime reliability regulations require charge point operators to regularly maintain and monitor their networks to minimize downtime and ensure that EV drivers can rely on accessible and functioning charge points.
 These regulations are essential in supporting the growth of the electric vehicle market and encouraging more people to make the switch to sustainable transportation options.

-The UK Government has therefore set out guidance, rules and requirements for electric vehicle charging in public spaces which mean connectivity is not only mandatory, but essential for their functionality:
+The UK Government has therefore set out guidance, rules and requirements for electric vehicle charging in public spaces which means connectivity is not only mandatory but essential for their functionality.
+For example:

 The IET’s guidelines on Electric Vehicle Charging Equipment Installation also offer safety advice for installing and using EV chargers.